 Do I need a related degree?

-Entry to some occupations in this sector, such as land-based engineering, is only possible with a specific degree.
-For others, such as environmental management or conservation, entrants usually have a relevant degree and increasingly a postgraduate qualification.
-Graduates from other disciplines could consider a postgraduate conversion course to boost applications to environmental jobs.
+Entry to occupations such as land-based engineering is only possible with a specific degree.
+For others, including environmental management or conservation, entrants usually have a relevant degree and increasingly a postgraduate qualification.
+Graduates from other disciplines could consider a postgraduate conversion course to boost their environmental job applications.

-For many other jobs in this sector, science, agriculture, geography or business degrees are useful.
-For commercial graduate schemes, companies will often consider any degree subject, although some employers will require a 2:1.
+For many other jobs in this sector, science, agriculture, geography or business degrees are considered useful.

-The sector provides opportunities for training and development at all entry levels and there is a long tradition of apprenticeship and work-based learning.
+The sector provides opportunities for training and development at all entry levels and there's a long tradition of apprenticeships and work-based learning (see below).

-For information on entry requirements and relevant qualifications, see job profiles.
+For information on entry requirements and how to gain specific qualifications take a look below, or view job profiles.

 What skills do employers want?